Comparing a 2.50% term deposit to a 3.37% XTB portfolio

 With the current RBA cash rate at an all-time low of 1.50%, clients are feeling the hit on their income levels and have been for years.
 In order to maintain their lifestyle, some investors are searching for a better yield on their portfolio with low risk.
 Even though rates are at all-time lows, the market is currently pricing in no rate movement until the end of 2019.
 Some economists are even suggesting no RBA cash rate movement until 2020.
 Investors are asking how can they get more out of their portfolio, without going into risky investments?

 In this article, we compare what investors are currently getting in term deposits, to what they can get if they were to invest in one of the XTB recommended portfolios, the Concentrated High Yield (CHY) portfolio (also known as the High Yield starter pack), to see if the extra risk is worth the squeeze.

 Investment grade senior bonds

 XTBs provide access to investment grade senior bonds.
 Investment grade senior bonds are slightly more risky than a term deposit, but like a term deposit, mature and have set coupons.
-We note that a term deposit may also have the support of the government guarantee scheme.
+Term Deposits may enjoy the benefit of protection under the Financial Claims Scheme.

 A benefit of XTBs is that they are traded on ASX and therefore are a more flexible product.
 Because they are traded on ASX, you can sell at any time for a full or partial amount, getting the proceeds in your bank account in two days.
 Term deposits can have break clauses, such as needing to provide a notice period for breaking a term deposit (31 days), which may incur fees.